AnarkisGaming/isabelle/README.md

 go get -u get.cutie.cafe/isabelle
 ```

 Otherwise, you should be able to use a stable release from the Releases section.
-NB: if you're using ancient versions of Linux, you may have to build the app yourself.
+NB: if you're using ancient versions of Linux, you may have to build the app yourself (see below).

 Then, download config.json.example and move it to config.json.
-Fill out all the fields.
+Fill out all of the fields.
 After, you can just run `isabelle.exe` or `./isabelle`.

 ## Advanced/extra steps
 We're dealing with a lot of user-generated content here, so maaaaybe you should run Isabelle inside something like [ops](https://ops.city) or Docker just in case.
-A sample ops.json file has been included.
+A sample `ops.json` file has been included.
 Use it like this:

 ```
 ops run -n ~/go/bin/isabelle -c ops.json
 ```

 ## Building
-Clone the repository and then run `go build`.
-A `go.mod` and `go.sum` have been included, so dependencies should resolve just fine.
+Clone the repository and then run `go build -i` to install dependencies and build.

 ## License
 The GNU AGPL.
 See the `LICENSE` file for details.
 In short: